How Your Flooring System Can Contribute To The Spread Of Listeria

 Coving also aids in the cleaning process by allowing for hosing around the sides and corners of the room where germ buildup is most common.
 Click Here to learn more about coving

-This can be shown through the recent listeria outbreak at cantaloupe producers, Jensen Farms, which led to 33 fatalities, 142 hospitalized victims, and ultimately, the end of their business.
+This can be shown by looking at the recent Listeria outbreak at the cantaloupe production facility, Jensen Farms, which led to 33 fatalities, 142 hospitalized victims, and ultimately, the end of their business.